kitchenartsandletters/damaged-books-service/README.md

-Here’s your comprehensive README.md for the refactored damaged-books-service:
+Here’s your comprehensive README.md for the refactored used-books-service:

 # Damaged Books Service

-This service manages the automated publication and redirection logic for **used/damaged books** in a Shopify store.
+This service manages the automated publication and redirection logic for **used books** in a Shopify store.
 When inventory status changes, the system determines whether to publish or unpublish the product, set SEO canonicals, and create or remove redirects as appropriate.

 ---